Select a Topic

 Yes.
-FDA anticipates releasing updated registration guidance materials in conjunction with the first biennial registration renewal period.
+FDA anticipates releasing updated registration guidance materials after a rule published in April 2015 to amend and update FDA’s registration regulation is finalized.
 Additionally, FDA intends to conduct outreach with stakeholders and make technical assistance available as this renewal period takes place.

 Some facilities may create new registrations rather than renew existing registrations because they no longer have the PIN numbers that are needed to access their existing registrations in the online registration system.
 For such a facility, the Agency does not anticipate a loss of compliance history or shipping history, provided that the facility’s new registration includes the same information such as facility name and facility address.

 IC.4.1 For administrative detention, what is the process to detain food and what if the food is perishable and can spoil?

 FSMA enhances FDA's administrative detention authority by authorizing FDA to administratively detain articles of food that FDA has a reason to believe may be adulterated or misbranded.
 FDA intends to revise its administrative detention regulations and other relevant documents to reflect this new standard.

 IC.4.2 Is compensation available for those whose products are determined to have been recalled or detained without cause?

 There is nothing in FSMA that changes existing rules regarding such matters, such as, for example, the Federal Tort Claims Act.